Point-in-time recovery

 Delete a schedule

-To delete a schedule and disable PITR, use the delete-snapshot-schedule
+To delete a schedule and disable PITR, use the following delete_snapshot_schedule command that takes the ID of the schedule to be deleted as a parameter:

-When you want to see the list of schedules that currently exist in the cluster, use the list-snapshot-schedules
+To see a list of schedules that currently exist in the cluster, use the following list_snapshot_schedules command:

 {